thosgood/fga/README.md

 - turn any FGA citations into links?
     + (including those that are citations to the FGAs in the bibliography?)
     + **probably best to remove FGA from the bibliography entirely tbh and replace inline citations with "FGA X.Y, Z"**
-- make early citations consistent with later ones
-    + e.g. EGA and SGA are not citations in FGA 1 and 2
 - generally check that citations are "correct"
     + e.g. the first citation in §1.1 of FGA 1 says `[6 and 4]` instead of `[6, chaps.
 3 and 4]`
 - move all custom commands to `index.Rmd`?